Does your 3-year-old throw frequent temper tantrums?

-Young children don’t know how to deal with the whirl of emotions that constantly surrounds them.
+Young children don’t know how to deal with the whirl of emotions constantly surrounding them.
 Having a tantrum is their way of showing their frustration and anger.
 While handling a tantrum can be frustrating for parents, tantrums in toddlers are a normal part of their development.

-Now how do you deal with an angry toddler screaming at the top of their lungs?
-Read on, and I’m going to take you through the reasons why your child throws tantrums and give you tips so that you can prevent, handle and discipline them.
+How do you deal with an angry toddler screaming at the top of their lungs?
+Read on, and I will take you through why your child throws tantrums and give you tips so that you can prevent, handle and discipline them.

 Why Do Toddlers Have Tantrums?

 Tantrums may happen for a myriad of reasons.
-The most obvious one?
+The most obvious one is?
 Not getting what your child wants.
-For young children whose language skills are still at the early stages of development, tantrums are their way of expressing their emotions.
+For young children whose language skills are still in the early stages of development, tantrums are their way of expressing their emotions.

-Toddlers don’t know how to deal with big negative emotions like anger and frustration yet.
+Toddlers don’t know how to deal with negative emotions like anger and frustration.
 They’re still getting the hang of managing these feelings.
 Sometimes they want to explore their growing independence and try to do things their way even though they’re too young to handle that.

-When they realize they can’t do it, it’s tantrum city.
+When they realize they can’t do it, it’s a tantrum city.
 Children also throw tantrums when they’re tired, hungry, bored, or overwhelmed.
-If your child is highly sensitive, you might experience temper tantrums a little more frequently than other parents do.
+If your child is highly sensitive, you might experience temper tantrums more frequently than other parents.

 5 Ways To Deal With 3-Year-Old Tantrums

-When your toddler throws a tantrum, you know you have to do something.
+You know you have to do something when your toddler throws a tantrum.
 But, what do you do?
 Here are some helpful tips that can ease the way for you.

 Do a Quick Scan

 Is your little one tired, hungry, scared, or overwhelmed?
 Is it past their mealtime or bedtime?
 Are they overstimulated?
 Are they kicking or hitting their siblings?
-Based on why they’re throwing a tantrum, you might need to put them to sleep, feed, or physically remove them from the situation.
+Based on why they’re throwing a tantrum, you might need to put them to sleep, feed them, or physically remove them from the situation.

 To Give In or Not to Give in?

 It depends.
 Letting them stay at their friend’s house for a little longer isn’t going to hurt.
 But, allowing them another hour of iPad time to end the tantrum will reinforce the idea that tantrums work.
-If they want your attention, it’s best to ignore their behavior and let them calm down by themselves.
+If they want your attention, it’s best to ignore their behavior and calm them down.

 Keep Your Cool

 Parents are powerful role models for toddlers.
-So, you need to stay calm when you’re trying to handle a screaming toddler.
-If you lose self-control and get angry, the situation will get totally out of hand.
-Rather take them to a safe environment and talk to them in a levelheaded manner.
+So, you must stay calm when trying to handle a screaming toddler.
+If you lose self-control and get angry, the situation will get out of hand.
+Instead, take them to a safe environment and talk to them in a levelheaded manner.